Home | About Us |

 Because we were new to the Pom breed, we didn't completely understand her

 faults.
 Poms come in many different varieties, including size, body types,

 head types, colors, etc., and it took time to learn what type was preferred for

-in breeding for the show ring is to achieve the standard of the "ideal"
+in breeding is to achieve the standard of the "ideal"

 Pomeranian as set

 forth by the American Pomeranian

 Club and the American Kennel Club.